-There are many different social justice opportunities at Temple Jeremiah!
+There are so many different social justice opportunities at Temple Jeremiah!
 To get involved please contact the Social Justice Committee members directly:

 Imagine being hungry and not having enough to eat?
 This program feeds children who do not have enough to eat and are not sure where their next meal will come from.
 We are helping a number of children stay nourished over their weekends by sending them home from school with a bag full of food.
 To learn more, visit our Backpack Blessings page.